What types of Federal, State, and Institutional aid can I receive?

 If I have more questions, who can I contact?

-You may call or e-mail the Financial Aid Office at South Texas College of Law Houston.
-The e-mail address is email@example.com.
-The phone number is 713-646-1820.
+You may call or email the Financial Aid Office at South Texas College of Law Houston.
+The email address is firstname.lastname@example.org and the phone number is 713-646-1820.

 NOTE: In some circumstances, the inability to borrow Graduate PLUS loans due to negative credit will seriously affect your ability to finance your legal education.
 The law school doesn’t have the resources to lend money to students who cannot obtain Graduate PLUS loans.